 This is the starting point for any MBI student about to begin the graduation project.
-For questions that are not covered here, e-mail graduation coordinator (Dr. Fabiano Dalpiaz).
+For questions that are not covered here, send an email to the graduation coordinator (Dr. Gerard Wagenaar).

 The thesis project consists a project idea, a graduation supervisor, and a graduation project facilitator.
 The project facilitator can either be a company or the university.
-Original ideas from the students are welcome, as long as they are aligned with the research interests and/or proposed projects by the supervisors: see the KonJoin system for supervisors and projects.
+Original ideas from the students are welcome, as long as they are aligned with the research interests and/or proposed projects by the supervisors: see the KonJoin system.
 Companies can propose ideas by contacting the graduation coordinator.

 MBI colloquium.
-While conducting their MBI thesis, students are expected to actively participate (and present twice) in the MBI colloquium, a bi-weekly gathering in which MBI students present and discuss their thesis projects.
+While conducting their MBI thesis, students are expected to actively participate (and present once) in the MBI colloquium, a bi-weekly gathering in which MBI students present and discuss their thesis projects.

 When can a thesis be started?
 When the courses are successfully completed.
-An exception can be given by the MBI programme coordinator (Dr. Slinger Jansen) for students with one pending course.
+An exception can be given by the graduation coordinator for students with one pending course.

 Timing.
 Take into account that your supervisors will need sufficient time to review the different chapters of your thesis.
 It is wise to deliver individual chapters as they are ready.

 1. Define a topic: the topic has to be agreed with the department member who will act as a first supervisor.
-This is often a member of the O&I (Organisatie and Informatie) group, but any member of the Department of Information and Computing Sciences can act as your first supervisor.
-Arrange meetings with staff members to discuss possible options, based on their research interests (look at their webpages, their google scholar profile, the KonJoin system, or ask the graduation coordinator).
-If unsure about possible topics, please arrange a meeting with the graduation coordinator.
+Arrange meetings with staff members to discuss possible options, based on their research interests (look at their webpages, their google scholar profile, the KonJoin system, or remember interesting courses).
 Students can also try to arrange a project that fits within an internship with a company.
 Any project, however, requires a first supervisor from the department who guarantees for the scientific quality of the thesis project.
 An overview of the current availability of the supervisors is shown below (availability below zero means the supervisors are over-committed).

-2. MBI Colloquium enrollment: enroll in the MBI Colloquium [INFOCQMBI4].
-Regular and active participation in the colloquium is compulsory part of the MBI thesis project; exceptions can be made for students conducting their thesis project outside the Netherlands.
+2. MBI Colloquium enrollment: Students are enrolled for the MBI Colloquium once they first attend a colloquium session (collecting tokens only starts after you have submitted your research proposal through Osiris).
+Regular and active participation in the colloquium is compulsory part of the MBI thesis project; exceptions can be made for students conducting their thesis project outside the Netherlands (presentation is still compulsory, see the MBI colloquium section of this page for the details).
 For questions on the colloquium, please consult the webpage and/or contact the MBI colloquium coordinator.

-4. Work placement agreement: If you conduct a project outside UU, a work placement agreement should be filled in, and signed by the student, company supervisor, and the Science Research Project Coordinator (currently, drs.
-Iris Caris).
+4. Work placement agreement: If you conduct a project outside UU, a "work placement agreement" should be filled in, and signed by the student, company supervisor, and the Science Research Project Coordinator.
 Deviations to the standard contract shall be discussed with the Science Research Project Coordinator.

 The student defines the research method for the thesis, and conducts a scientific survey of the literature in the field of study.
-The intended learning outcomes are that the student should demonstrate:
+The intended learning outcomes are that the student should:

-- Able of designing and developing a research plan, and
+- Be able of designing and developing a research plan, and

-- A thorough understanding of the relevant literature.
+- Demonstrate a thorough understanding of the relevant literature.

 The proposal contains at least the following elements: